Allen School Peer Advising

 Resume Lab

 For current Allen School CSE majors, peer advisers are available to meet during weekly resume labs to provide feedback on your resume and/or LinkedIn.
-The virtual resume lab will potentially have a small group of other Allen School students, and a Peer Adviser will rotate between each student to review and provide suggestions for roughly 10-15 mins/student.
+The virtual resume lab will potentially have a small group of other Allen School students, and a Peer Adviser will rotate between each student to review and provide suggestions for roughly 10-15 minutes/student.
 You will be required to share your screen with your resume.
 Appointments are required for the Resume Lab and can be booked 3 weeks in advance on our website.

 Personal Statement Review

 For applicants applying to the Allen School through the current UW student admissions pathway, peer advisers can provide personal statement review.
-Personal statement review is not available for the ENGRUD Placement personal statement prompt since it is a separate admissions pathway through the College of Engineering or the BS/MS program.
-Please note that Allen School academic advisers are unable to provide personal statement review.
+Personal statement review is not available for the ENGRUD Placement personal statement prompt since it is a separate admissions pathway through the College of Engineering or the B.S./M.S. program.
+Please note that Allen School academic advisers are unable to provide personal statement reviews.
 During your appointment, a peer adviser will review your rough draft and provide suggestions and edits based on their knowledge of the current UW student admissions pathway to the Allen School.
-Please note that personal statement review is only available for current UW students and is not available for prospective high school or transfer students.
-Peer advisers only work during the fall, winter, and spring quarters.
-Personal statement review is not available during the summer.

 Personal Statement Review Resources

-In an effort to support prospective current UW students who are applying to the Allen School, we are excited to offer the following resources:
+To support prospective current UW students who are applying to the Allen School, we are excited to offer the following resources:

 - In-person or virtual 1:1 personal statement review appointments (RSVP required, space is limited)

-- A Presentation for you to view that provides best practices and suggestions for how to write a strong personal statement for your application
+- A presentation for you to view that provides best practices and suggestions for how to write a strong personal statement for your application

 20 min in-person or virtual 1:1 Peer Adviser Appointments